MayNiklas/eduroam-flake/README.md

 Then add your university to the list using it's name and the id that is used to fetch the script.

 Then run the `nix run` command.

+The first run will fail, because the hash of the python script is not known yet.
+The error message will tell you the hash of the python script.
+Add the hash to the university's entry.

 Nice to know:
 To build a Nix package, just run `nix build .#install-eduroam-bonn`.